ChrisLeeYH/ChrisLeeYH.github.io/_pages/markdown.md

   <p style="font-size:0.9em; color:#555;">Watching Les Miserables in Zurich, 2025</p>
 </div>

 - Music has been a personal passion since childhood.
 I studied the flute for over ten years and earned the Amateur Level 10 Certificate from the Central Conservatory of Music in China.
-This training not only gave me technical skill but also taught me discipline and a lifelong appreciation for artistic expression.
+This training not only gave me technical skill but also taught me creativity and a lifelong appreciation for artistic expression.